 Every Allegro offers a full complement of eyelets and rack mounts to simplify installation of carriers and fenders.
 We even include bosses on the underside of the seatstays for installation of a ring lock.
 Ring locks are tremendously popular in Europe and will soon most assuredly be popular in the USA.
 A simple turn of the key immobilizes the rear wheel and prevents someone from riding off with your bike.

 Going elbow-to-door-handle in traffic with cars requires a reliable brakes.
-The Allegro Elite delivers with Tektro’s HD-M285 hydraulic disc brakes and the Comp with cable actuated Novela, which offer more power, better modulation & feel in rain or shine.
-Allegro Sport and Allegro offer linear pull brakes, which are plenty powerful rain or shine.
+The Allegro Comp delivers with Tektro’s HD-M276 hydraulic disc brakes and the Sport with cable actuated Novela, which offer more power, better modulation & feel in rain or shine.
+Allegro Sport offer linear pull brakes, which are plenty powerful rain or shine.
 To make sure you’re in complete control even when grabbing a lot of lever for a surprise stop, we include power modulators on the front brake.
 This modulator absorbs excess lever pressure, assuring controlled braking performance

 FSA’s compact crankset concept is revolutionary: a 34T inner chainring offers a 15% lower gear ratio than traditional 39T double ring’ed road cranks, but the 50T outer loses only 6% off the top end compared to a 53T traditional outer.
 You get the hill climbing capability of a triple, yet less weight than a standard double.

 |Frame||Size Specific Design 6061 aluminum with redesigned rear triangle, disc brake mounts, internal cable routing, hydro-formed top and down tube, taper gauge “S” bend stays, replaceable derailleur hanger and fender/rack eyelets|